Embodiment & Metaphor

 Philip D. Plowright is Professor of Architecture and Chair of Design at Lawrence Technological University.
 He is a registered architect (NCARB) and a design theorist working at the intersection of embodiment, through the cognitive linguistic tradition, and architectural methodology.

 His work bridges the gap between how we think and what we build.
-Grounded in his exploration of cognitive processes as underlying structures in design decisions, his frameworks apply cognitive science to design practice—moving architecture from intuitive guessing to rigorous, human-centered reasoning.
+Grounded in the exploration of cognitive processes as underlying structures in design decisions, his frameworks apply cognitive science to design practice—moving architecture from intuitive guessing to rigorous, human-centered reasoning.
 Which still allows for quite a bit of space for creativity, personalisation, and moments of wonder.